d0n601/CSUS-CSC153/Activities/Activity_6/README.md

 **Figure 11:** Opening `$MFT` to seach for our file.

 The next task is to find the `smallsmallsmall` file.
 In the `$MFT`, characters in a file name are usually separated by hexadecimal value `00`.
-The hexidecimal value for the *small* is `73 6d 61 6c 6c`.
+The hexadecimal value for the *small* is `73 6d 61 6c 6c`.
 Separating each character with `00` it becomes `73 00 6d 00 61 00 6c 00 6c`.
-Repeating this three times to get *smallsmallsmall* becomes `73006D0061006C006C0073006D0061006C006C0073006D0061006C006C`.
+Repeating this three times to get *smallsmallsmall* becomes `73006D0061006C006C0073006D0061006C006C0073006D0061006C006C00`.

 We click `Search -> Find Hex Values`, and query the hexidecimal string we calculated above.
 ![2_fine_hex](./images/2_fine_hex.png)